chyrkovmaksym/flowcharts/README.md

 The project is created <i>collectively</i>: we look at each other's code, supplement it and refactor it, reconcile the changes and commit the changes to this repository.

-The project consists of a parser, a visual part (dynamically processes the results of the parser from an array of objects).
+The project consists of a parser, a visual part (Dynamically processes the results of the parser from an array of objects.
+Implemented with canvas).
 Also in the project there is text processing on RegExp.

 ## <b>Our project is able to:</b>
 1. display variable declaration